zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Use the [MPC Mentor Guide](https://drive.google.com/a/ufm.edu/file/d/0BwTbZzlJYPL2M2x2cTNaSW0zVjA/view?usp=sharing).

+####Special Offerings
+Occasionally the MPC will offer special open courses.
+Some will be opportunities at UFM or with friends of the MPC.
+These will have an UMA value and a clear course description announced and published on Slack and elsewhere.
+The MPC will make these courses and they will be available to you on the platform to enroll.
+Some special offerings may be competitive or require an application process before a student is accepted.

 ##Declare your Degree Focus
 At the start of your final term, you declare your degree focus.
 This is like choosing your 'major' in a traditional program, except you design it.
 A sample focus might be, "Psychology and Education" or "Social Entrepreneurship".
 Your focus must reflect your studies or it won't be approved.
 If you studied Medieval Literature, you can't declare a focus in Quantum Physics!